oteomamo/SALT/README.md

 per-turn content - the SALT memory selection and the question - comes last.
-The tail grows append-only and compacts **in blocks** (back to `--tail` exchanges once it hits twice that) instead of rolling every turn, so the prompt prefix stays byte-identical between compactions; nothing is lost, since every sentence already entered the trie the moment it was spoken.
+The tail grows append-only and compacts **in blocks** (back to `--tail` exchanges once it hits twice that) instead of rolling every turn, so the prompt prefix stays byte-identical between compactions.
+Nothing is lost, since every sentence already entered the trie the moment it was spoken.
-With the default HF backend each turn still prefills the whole prompt;
+With the default HF backend each turn still prefills the whole prompt.
 `--backend vllm` cashes the layout in.
 The engine's automatic prefix caching serves the stable prefix straight from the GPU KV cache and prefills only the fresh suffix - in practice ~95% of prompt tokens on quiet turns.
 Each